Meet New Hampshire State Representative Steve Darrow

-Rep. Darrow has been a resident of NH for forty-five years.
-Rep. Darrow has a degree from Franconia College in Literature.
-He has been involved in local government, being the current chair of the Pemi-Valley Republican Committee and former selectman from Grafton, NH for twelve years.
-In addition, Steve was a member of the school board for his school district, and has been active with the area trail maintenance volunteer group.
+Representative Darrow has been a resident of New Hampshire for 45 years.
+Darrow has a degree from Franconia College in literature.
+He has been involved in local government, and is the current chair of the Pemi-Valley Republican Committee; he served as selectman in Grafton for 12 years.
+In addition, Steve was a member of his district’s school board, and has been active with the area trail maintenance volunteer group.

-Representative Darrow is retired from UPS after 28 years, during which time he spent nine years in Sales, nine years in Operations, and finally nine years in Industrial Engineering where he helped UPS become more technologically advanced.
+Representative Darrow retired from UPS after 28 years, during which time he spent nine years in sales, nine years in operations, and finally nine years in industrial engineering where he helped UPS become more technologically advanced.

-We asked Steve what piece of legislation made him most proud, and he mentioned three things.
-HR7, which was a resolution that resolved to limit campaign contributions from any entity that will not be ineligible to vote in the next election.
-Second, he was very proud to vote for relief for NH dairy farmers, which provided $2.1 million to help offset the devastating impacts of 2016’s drought.
-And lastly, although not a bill, but Darrow is very proud to sometimes buck the system and vote against the wishes of his party.
-He prides himself in being able to decide for himself what is best for his constituents.
+We asked Steve what piece of legislation made him most proud, and he mentioned three items: HR7, a resolution to limit campaign contributions from any entity that would not be ineligible to vote in the next election; relief for New Hampshire dairy farmers, which provided $2.1 million to help offset the devastating impacts of 2016’s drought; and, although not a bill, Darrow said he is very proud to sometimes buck the system and vote against the wishes of his party — he prides himself in being able to decide for himself what is best for his constituents.

-When asked what he likes most and least about being a representative, Steve responded that he really likes being a part of such an historical body and process.
+When asked what he likes most and least about being a legislator, Steve responded that he really likes being a part of such an historical body and process.
 He likes being able to speak up for what he supports or opposes.
-Steve further commented that he loves the committee work.
-He further noted that the NH House and Senate has a lot of great people with whom he is proud to serve.
-However, he went on to say that he what he disliked the most was the obstructionists in both parties, something he sees as becoming more and more prevalent over the years.
+Steve further commented that he loves committee work.
+He further noted that the New Hampshire House and Senate have a lot of great people with whom he is proud to serve.
+However, he went on to say that he what he disliked the most was the obstructionists in both parties, a situation he sees as becoming more and more prevalent over the years.

-Rep. Steve Darrow is just one of the members of the Agriculture and Rural Affairs Policy Committee for ERC coming to the Annual Meeting August 13 through 16 in Uncasville, Connecticut this summer.
+Representative Steve Darrow is just one of the members of the ERC Agriculture and Rural Affairs Policy Committee coming to the Annual Meeting August 13 through 16 in Uncasville, Connecticut, this summer.
 Join them by registering at www.csg-erc.org.